Skip Navigation

 Dr. Seifert received a B.A. in biology from Winona State University and a Ph.D. in anatomy from the University of Minnesota.
 He completed a three-year postdoctoral program in anatomy at the University of Massachusetts.

 A veteran course director for medical gross anatomy and advanced regional gross anatomy, Dr. Seifert is the recipient of multiple teaching awards.
-He is a prolific writer, an associate editor of Clinical Anatomy, and a professional reviewer of anatomical science journals and anatomic teaching tools.
-His research interests include various aspects of bone metabolism, modeling and remodeling, and resorption.
+He is a co-editor of Clinical Anatomy and currently serves as Program Secretary of the American Association of Clinical Anatomists.
+His research interests are in skeletal biology and include studies of the dietary effects of fatty acids on bone metabolism.

 Allan R. Sinning, Ph.D.